rachitnigam/rachitnigam.com/content/post/learn-to-fail.md

 +++

-The way I often describe research to my non-research friends is by an uncessarily violent metaphor.
+I often describe the basic philosphy of research using a metaphor.
 I find research to be like head bashing a wall over and over till you find a way to break it and then repeating it ad nauseam.
 Sometimes you'll know where the cracks in the wall are, and sometime you'll know what angle you need to hit the wall with your head, but fundamentally, you're hitting your head into a wall.

 This might not be a precise description of how research works for everyone, but my views are shaped by my experience at research and other researchers who